oracle-livelabs/pts/plsql-rag-23ai/lab1/lab1.md

 In the code below we are emmbeding the user question, doing a vector seach in vector store for selecting relevant text chunks using vector distance function.  we then send the select chunks to Oracle GenAI which provides an repsonse.

 For connecting to LLM we have pre-created login credintials using DBMS_VECTOE.CREATE_CREDENTIAL.
-The syntax of establising connection with Oracle GenAI can be checked in the documentation here.
+The syntax of establising connection with Oracle GenAI can be checked in the documentation.

+The below code is creating a function that does the vector search using VECTOR\_DISTANCE function.
+And send the resulting text chunks to OCI GenAI LLM service to get answers.

+We will use this function in next step to genrate the response.

 1. Select the cell and click **Run**.